 S/V Tango.
 Crew Tips

-Tango's voyaging is dedicated to joyful exploration of some of the world's finest cruising waters.
-The itinerary provides plenty of time to enjoy sailing remote fjords, drifting among humpback whales, anchoring in snug harbors, and experiencing local and indigenous cultures.
+Tango's cruise is dedicated to joyful exploration of some of the world's finest cruising waters.
+We like to provide plenty of time to enjoy sailing remote fjords, drifting among humpback whales, anchoring in snug harbors, and experiencing local and indigenous cultures.
 Whenever we can, we'll anchor in a remote harbor instead of tying up at a marina, shunning civilization as much as possible.
-Although we will make every effort to be at the ports listed in the itinerary on the dates specified, seafaring is necessarily an inexact art and some itinerary adjustments may be required if weather or boat problems intervene.
+Although we will make every effort to be at the ports we predict, seafaring is necessarily an inexact art and some itinerary adjustments may be required if weather or boat problems intervene.

 The safety of the crew and the vessel is paramount.
 Tango is well equipped for security and comfort.
 Sisterships, well known for seaworthiness and fast passagemaking, have sailed around the world.
-She has a full complement of navigation equipment and charts, a life raft, EPIRB (emergency position indication radio beacon), first aid kit (including allopathic and natural remedies), VHF and SSB radios, emergency flares, and PFDs (personal flotation devices).
+She has a full complement of navigation equipment and charts, a life raft, EPIRB (emergency position indication radio beacon), first aid kit (including allopathic and natural remedies), satellite tracking device, VHF and SSB radios, emergency flares, and PFDs (personal flotation devices).
 Emergency assistance is available throughout the Inside Passage.
 Canadian Coast Guard and U.S. Coast Guard services are supplemented by local and commercial emergency providers.
-There are areas where radio communication is difficult and phone service is unavailable, but emergency calls can usually be relayed by other boaters or shoreside dwellers.
+There are areas where radio communication is difficult and phone service is unavailable, but emergency calls can usually be relayed by other boaters or shoreside dwellers and brief text messages can be sent by satelite.

 Duties and responsibilities: